error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 - ✅ Comparison with established experimental values (e.g. electron mass, planetary bodies)
 - ✅ Reproduction of classical observables (e.g. Mercury's perihelion, black hole shadow radius)
 - ✅ Symbolic check for modified Einstein tensor compatibility (`Gμν = 0`)

+# Segmented Spacetime – Mass Projection Unified Results

+**⚠️ Note:**
+The **complete and up-to-date command reference** is explained in [`commands.md`](commands.md).
+It contains all available commands, parameters, and examples – please check there first before running any scripts.

+This repository contains all Python scripts, datasets, and results generated as part of the research on the *Segmented Spacetime Theory*.
+It unifies **Mass Projection**, **π–φ Bridge**, **Bound Energy**, and other calculations into a consistent framework.

 ## Quick Start — best overall accuracy